Available for Private Treaty Negotiation.

 With world-class healthcare, arts and culture, and recognition from Forbes as one of 12 global destinations for culinary excellence, it is no surprise the Triangle is experiencing a wave of growth.
 Transplants from across the country continue to revel in the comfortable climate, endless opportunity for outdoor recreation and exceptional business opportunities located here.
 In addition to the cosmopolitan amenities found in its larger cities, the region is also home to many communities that epitomize southern hospitality, with small towns like Apex landing in the number one spot on Money Magazine’s “Best Places to Live” list.

-If you require additional information that is not provided either on this website or within the Document Portal or Bidder’s Brochure, please fill out the form below and a Platinum representative will contact you as soon as possible.
+If you require additional information that is not provided, please fill out the form below and a Platinum representative will contact you.